jesselessa/connect4-react/README.md

 ## Stack

-This project has been created with React using Create React App.
+This project has been created with React using Vite.

 It uses Class components (before React 16.8, it was the only way to track state and lifecycle on a React component).